 As an F-1 student, you may request to extend your program under special circumstances.
 Please email STUDENTsupport@iaula.edu to schedule an appointment with an Academic Advisor if you feel you will need to extend your program.

-Contact the Office of Academic Services and an unofficial transcript can be provided to you.
+Contact the Office of Student Support and an unofficial transcript can be provided to you.
 You can also log into myIAU and print a copy of your Academic History.

 Plagiarism is an act, or instance, of using or closely imitating the work of another author/student without properly citing or giving credit to the original work.